 Director & Lead, Marketing & Communications

 Tim has had a twenty-plus year leadership career as a senior executive for successful start-up and high-growth companies.
 He combines strategic, business, creative, and technical skills with a track record of leading innovative and profitable online development initiatives.
 Tim is currently the founder and president of Calgary, Alberta based Aspen Point Productions Inc., a design, communications strategy, and online media consultancy working directly with small to medium-sized organizations to develop their online presence: thought leadership, social outreach, marketing and communications.

 Director & Legal Advisor

 Byron is a corporate lawyer and an associate with Bennett Jones LLP, a national law firm, with a practice focused on mergers and acquisitions, private equity transactions and corporate reorganizations.
 Byron holds a Bachelor of Science degree from the University of Alberta and a Juris Doctor degree from Western University.
 Byron previously served on the Organizing Committee of SkiFest, the largest single fundraiser for the Ronald McDonald House in Ottawa.

 Executive Director & Co-Lead, Fund Development Committee

 Bobbi is the founder and lead consultant of Fuse, a Calgary-based consulting practice supporting charities and non-profits in building their organizational and fund development capacity.
-Her resume over the past 25 years includes health care administration, non-profit marketing and communications, and 19 years in fundraising management.
+Her resume over the past 25 years includes health care administration, non-profit marketing and communications, and over 20 years in fundraising management.
 Together with her daughter Sutton, she founded I Can for Kids in 2015.